How to Save Money at the Grocery Store

-Grocery shopping: an integral part of cooking at home, but often an errand that can take a huge chunk out of your budget (if you're not careful).
-You have to eat and you’d rather not spend your whole paycheck to do it, so how do you approach the grocery store to get the most bite for your food dollar?
+Grocery shopping is an integral part of cooking at home, but often an errand that can take a huge chunk out of your budget.
+You have to eat and you’d rather not spend your whole paycheck to do it, so how do you create a clean eating meal plan on a budget?

 Besides meal planning ahead of time (which you already know makes the best use of your budget), here are a few more strategies to help you save money at the grocery store and make the best decisions when restocking your kitchen.